“I can’t recommend Louise enough she went above and beyond in helping

 If you are thinking about bringing a puppy into your life, Louise can help you work out which kind of dog would be right for you, advising on timing, choosing a reputable breeder, home set-up – even doing some of the leg work for you.

-Through her close working relationships with rehoming charities and their rehoming managers, plus her own experience with foster dogs, Louise can help you find the best rescue or second-hand dog for your lifestyle.#
+Through her close working relationships with rehoming charities and their rehoming managers, plus her own experience with foster dogs, Louise can help you find the best rescue or second-hand dog for your lifestyle.

-For a one-hour email consultation to look at your lifestyle, any changes that need to be made, potential breeds to research and advice on areas to consider before taking on a dog.
+For a one-hour email consultation or phone-call to look at your lifestyle, any changes that need to be made, potential breeds to research and advice on areas to consider before taking on a dog.
 This is a good starting point whilst still in that decision-making phase.

 Choosing the right dog for your family